SimonHFrost/resume/resume.md

     - Scripting, Modelling, Design
     - Javascript, C#, Unity3D

     At the HITLab I worked with a PhD student to develop a prototype game that taught players about geothermal energy - it's applications and methods of harnessing it.
-I scripted interactions and events with C# and javascript, and also worked alongside an animator, and my supervisor.
+I scripted interactions and events with C# and javascript.

-    The game won an internationally recognized award, you can find more information here: [http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443](http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443)
+    The game won an internationally recognized award, where you can find more information about here: [http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443](http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443)

 *   **Property Manager** - Three Years (Feb 2010 - Feb 2013)